The Relaxation Response

 It’s no secret that stress can have a negative effect on our lives.
-The good news is, understanding the relaxation response and utilizing certain tools, may help us to better manage it.
+The good news is, having an understanding the relaxation response and utilizing certain tools, may help us to better manage it.

 That said, relaxation is defined as, “a lessening of tension,” which can include relieved muscle tension, a quiet body response, and rebuilt energy resources.
 This outcome is what is referred to as the relaxation response.